Why couples choose the Lace Factory for Weddings

 Overall, the Lace factory is perfect for couples who want a wedding that feels a little different, with room to still make it feel exactly like them without sacrificing visual quality, comfort or guest experience!

-If you are dreaming of a wedding just like this, and you want someone who will ensure you feel comfortable in front of the camera and document it all in an honest creative way, I’m here for that!
-You can inquire here!
+If you are dreaming of a wedding just like this, and you want someone who will ensure you feel comfortable in front of the camera and document it all in an honest creative way, I’m here for that as your expert photographer at Catherine Johanna Photography!

 Details for the Lace Factory